err0rgod/vps-tutorial/README.md

 Now you will be connected to the shell of the kali linux by ssh.

 ## Configure For Public Access over WAN.

+Now you have to play with the Router and some advance stuff for proceeding further so i will recommend you to watch the video properly and if you have any doubts you can directly DM me [message me](https://instagram.com/err0rgod)